Tor missile system: 2020 Nagorno-Karabakh War

-2022 Russo-Ukrainian War
+Russo-Ukrainian war

-In 2022, Tor missiles are being used by the Russian armed forces during its invasion of Ukraine.
+In 2022, Tor missiles are being used by the Russian armed forces during the Russo-Ukrainian war.
 Several systems were reportedly abandoned by the Russian army after being stuck in mud, some of them photographed by individuals.

 On 29 September 2023, Ukrainian National Police recovered an undisclosed number of TOR missiles from a house in Brovary Raion, Kyiv Oblast.
 The missiles were believed to have been abandoned by Russian forces when they withdrew from the area in the spring of 2022.
-According to a Ukrainian official each missile was worth "about 30 million hryvnias (about $811,000).”
+According to a Ukrainian official each missile was worth "about 30 million hryvnias (about $811,000)".
 The missiles were handed over to the Ukrainian Armed Forces.

 On 9 November 2023 Ukrainian forces claimed to have destroyed a Tor missile system using a first person view drone on the Kupiansk front.

-The Oryx website reports that Russia lost 60 different types of Tor systems during the war, as of October 3, 2024.
+The Oryx website reports that Russia lost 60 Tor systems of different types during the war up to October 3, 2024.
 The largest number, 30, is 9K332 Tor-M2 version.

+On 31 January 2026, Ukrainian forces claimed to have destroyed a TOR-M1 near the village of Kamianka, Luhansk Oblast.